 SLcM Training: Setting the Stage

-The ISIS Replacement Project officially began on March 1, 2024, and our implementation team wasted no time digging into the system selected to replace ISIS, called Student Lifecycle Management, or SLcM.
+The Triton Student System (TSS) Project officially began on March 1, 2024, and our implementation team wasted no time digging into the system selected to replace ISIS, called Student Lifecycle Management, or SLcM.
 Between March 11 and March 22, members of our implementation team participated in two weeks of vendor-provided training with our partners iLSI and NTT to learn more about the SLcM product and its capabilities.
 During the week of March 11, implementation team members participated in a full week of introductory training to learn about and familiarize themselves with the general capabilities of the system.
 Some of these folks also participated in a second week of training to get even more into the technical details of the system.

 Despite the great amount of time and effort put into training, members of the implementation team were gracious enough to talk to me and answer some questions regarding the training they just completed.
 I wanted to take the opportunity to share with you their thoughts about the training and the opportunities that SLcM will provide us as a replacement for ISIS, as well as what to look forward to in the months and years to come.